 In February 2015, we entered into an office lease with Grosvenor International (Atlantic Freeholds) Limited, or Landlord, pursuant to which we leased approximately 11,526 square feet located at 19820 North Creek Parkway, Bothell, Washington, 98011, commencing on February 15, 2015.
-We have the option to rent an additional 8,054 square feet before August 1, 2015.
 The initial term of this lease will expire on April 30, 2018, with an option to extend the term for one approximately three-year period.
 Our monthly base rent for the premises will start at approximately \$18,000 commencing on May 1, 2015 and will increase on an annual basis up to approximately \$20,000.
 The Landlord has agreed to provide us with a construction allowance of approximately \$0.1 million.
 We will be responsible for 17% of taxes levied upon the building during each calendar year of the term.
 We delivered to the Landlord a letter of credit in the amount of \$0.2 million, in accordance with the terms if the lease, which the Landlord may draw upon for base rent or other damages in the event of our default under this lease.
+We had the option to rent an additional 8,054 square feet before August 1, 2015.
+In August 2015 we exercised our expansion option for an additional 2,245 square feet of office space which commenced on August 1, 2015.

-The future minimum annual lease payments under the new Bothell lease are as follows (in thousands):
+The future minimum lease payments under the new Bothell lease are as follows (in thousands):